Reverse not seen

 Commentary

-The painting is after Henri Matisse's (1869–1954) 1908 painting L'Ilyssus du Parthénon (location unknown), a color reproduction of which Gorky owned; an identical colorplate was published in the March 1927 issue of the magazine The Dial.1 As the only known color reproduction of the painting printed during Gorky's lifetime, this was likely his source.
-Gorky's friend, the artist Jacob Kainen (1909–2001) recalled seeing the painting during a visit to Gorky's studio in 1934: "he pulled out The Antique Cast [P068], a painting so reminiscent of Matisse's Still Life with Greek Torso of 1908 that at first I almost believed it was the original Matisse, which I knew from reproductions.
+The painting is after Henri Matisse's (1869–1954) 1908 painting L'Ilyssus du Parthénon (location unknown), a color reproduction of which Gorky owned; an identical colorplate was published in the March 1927 issue of the magazine The Dial.1 As the only known color illustration of the painting printed during Gorky's lifetime, this was likely the source for his reproduction.
+Gorky's friend, the artist Jacob Kainen (1909–2001), recalled seeing the painting during a visit to Gorky's studio in 1934: "he pulled out The Antique Cast [P068], a painting so reminiscent of Matisse's Still Life with Greek Torso of 1908 that at first I almost believed it was the original Matisse, which I knew from reproductions.
 Then I realized that the composition and color scheme were entirely different—Gorky had absorbed Matisse without copying him. . . .
 He seemed pleased when I identified Matisse as the source."2

 When the Austrian-American artist Mina Boehm Metzger (1877–1975), an early pupil and devoted patron of Gorky's, purchased this painting from the artist's dealer Julien Levy (1906–1981) on July 5, 1947, Gorky received a total of $960 after the subtracted 20 percent sales commission.